Car engine heating: Common engine overheating causes and actions

 5. Burning smell

 If the engine overheats, you might smell an odour of burning oil.
-The smell intensifies as the heat rises up to damage plastic valves, rubber seals, etc.
+The smell intensifies as the heat rises to damage plastic valves, rubber seals, etc.

 6. Steam coming out of the bonnet